mykelalvis/FT/Traveller/WORKING/Book 1.md

 Crucial to the continuing campaign is the referee; he or she actually creates a universe and then catalogs the creatures and societies which populate it.
 In order to begin, the referee creates a star map of a subsector and generates the specific details of the worlds within it.
-Initially, however, only clues (sometimes false or mis- leading) as to the nature of the universe are available to the players.
+Initially, however, only clues (sometimes false or mis-leading) as to the nature of the universe are available to the players.
 The referee may also indicate possible quests for characters through the use of rumors, barroom conversations, and so-called general knowledge.
-For example, a rumor may indicate the source of potential wealth or power; not-so-subtle clues may exist which could lead to devices or techniques to save the world from cata- clysm.
+For example, a rumor may indicate the source of potential wealth or power; not-so-subtle clues may exist which could lead to devices or techniques to save the world from cata-clysm.
 The possibilities are endless.
 In any case, the referee can make or break a campaign, as it is his imagination that the other players use as a springboard to adventure.
 The referee is responsible for maintaining the master maps and charts of the